scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 Scipp implements all the requirements listed above.
 Essentially all operations are multi-threaded using TBB.
 Some aspects have evolved significantly.
-For example, the support for ragged data is simpler and more natural than the initial design in 2019.
+For example, the support for ragged data (binned data) is simpler and more natural than the initial design in 2019.
-The physical unit system is based on an external C++ library, `LLNL/units`.
+The physical unit system is based on an external C++ library, [LLNL/units](https://github.com/LLNL/units).

 On the C++ side, almost all high-level code for `DataArray` and `Dataset` is implemented with the type-agnostic `Variable`.
 Lower level operations are mostly generated from a simple kernel, with a call to a generic `transform` function template.
-That is, a lot of the C++ code could be expressed in a very similar manner using Scipp's Python interface.
+That is, a lot of Scipp's C++ code looks quite similar to what one would write based Scipp's Python API.

 Interoperability with the Python world is ensured by exposing arrays using the buffer protocol.
-That is, Python libraries (including NumPy) that expect NumPy arrays can operate on these buffers.
+That is, Python functions that expect NumPy arrays can operate on these buffers.

 A lot of additional functionality has been implemented as well.
 It should be highlighted that all this is pure Python: